Skip to footer content

 }

-This test code snippet includes test assertions that validate whether the properties of an Employee object match randomly generated values.
-It verifies if the string type properties of string FirstName, string LastName, and int Age properties align with randomly generated values assigned to the firstName, lastName, and age variables.
-Any failed assertions signal a mismatch between the expected and random values generated by employee details.
+This test method includes test assertions that validate whether the properties of an Employee object match randomly generated values.
+It verifies if the string type properties FirstName and LastName, and int Age are properly set and valid.
+Any failed assertions signal a mismatch between the expected and random values generated for employee details.

 IronPDF C# PDF Library is a robust C# PDF library developed by Iron Software that facilitates the reading of PDF text and the creation of PDF documents using HTML.
 This versatile tool enables the conversion of easy-to-format documents, complete with style information, into high-quality PDFs.
 With IronPDF, generating PDFs from HTML text is a seamless process, allowing users to pull HTML content from URLs and transform it into well-structured PDF files.
 This capability makes IronPDF an essential tool for developers looking to automate and streamline the creation of professional PDF documents directly from web content.